severinkaelin/awesomeNextcloudMobileApps/README.md

 # Awesome Mobile Apps that Interface with Nextcloud [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+## Meta

-## Motivation
+### Motivation

 A lot of iOS and Android applications sync to cloud services like Dropbox, iCloud, or the Google Services.
 Here we collect a curated list of awesome iOS and Android apps able to interface with Nextcloud (or Owncloud) as backend.

 Feel free to contribute.

+### How-To

+* Fork the repo
+* Apply your changes
+* Send me a push request

+### Misc.

+* As I cannot verify Android apps as I have no Android mobile, I need to trust your additions.
+A second person maintaining this list that owns an Android is welcome to join.
+* Links should point to the web sites of the software product or into the _official_ App stores.
+Keep in mind not all Android phones have alternative markets installed.

 ## iOS